AWE announces double-digit business growth for 7th consecutive year

 By bringing together North Lantau’s employers, The Network aims to connect the future human capital pool of Northern Lantau and the Western New Territories with the upcoming economic development in the Northern Lantau area, creating a win-win synergy whilst facilitating upward mobility of Hong Kong’s next generation.

-AsiaWorld-Expo has emerged as one of the world’s leading EXPOtainment venues, offering over 70,000 square metres of rentable space that is comprised of 10 state-of-the-art, ground-level and column-free exhibition halls.
-Strategically located at the heart of a multi-modal transportation hub and fully integrated with the Hong Kong International Airport, AsiaWorld-Expo, with a convenient and in-venue MTR station, enjoys efficient air, land, and marine transport network to Pearl River Delta and other regions.
+AsiaWorld-Expo has emerged as one of the world’s leading EXPOtainment venues, offering over 70,000 square metres of rentable space that is comprised of 10 state-of-the-art, ground-level and column-free exhibition halls including the Arena – the biggest indoor seated venue in Hong Kong with a maximum capacity of 14,000.
+Strategically located at the heart of a multi-modal transportation hub and adjacent to the Hong Kong International Airport and Hong Kong-Zhuhai-Macao Bridge.
+AsiaWorld-Expo, with a convenient and in-venue MTR station, enjoys efficient transport connection to Guangdong-Hong Kong-Macao Greater Bay Area and other global regions.

 With a proven track record of successes, AsiaWorld-Expo has received a number of accolades, namely the “Best International Venue” at the coveted Exhibition News (EN) Awards organised by Mash Media, a leading UK media for MICE in partnership with UFI, and the “Outstanding Venue Award” presented by The Asian Federation of Exhibition and Convention Associations (AFECA).
 For 8 consecutive years, AsiaWorld-Expo has been named as the “Best Convention & Exhibition Centre in Asia Pacific” by the prestigious CEI Asia magazine.